Syndicate of Sound

-The Syndicate of Sound are an American garage rock band formed in San Jose, California that was first active between 1964 and 1970.
+The Syndicate of Sound are an American garage rock band formed in San Jose, California, in 1964.
 Through their national hit "Little Girl", the band developed a raw sound, and became forerunners in the psychedelic rock genre.
 The group managed to produce two other charting singles and, after their initial breakup in 1970, have since reformed with a new lineup.

 History

-The line-up formed in 1964, when Don Baskin (October 9, 1946–October 22, 2019; vocalist, guitar) and Bob Gonzalez (bass guitar), both originally from the outfit Lenny Lee and the Nightmen, united with a local group called the Pharaohs.
+The line-up formed in 1964, when Don Baskin (October 9, 1946 – October 22, 2019; vocalist, guitar) and Bob Gonzalez (bass guitar), both originally from the outfit Lenny Lee and the Nightmen, united with a local group called the Pharaohs.
 The resulting band, the Syndicate of Sound, which, along with Baskin and Gonzalez, included John Sharkey (keyboards), Larry Ray (lead guitar), and John Duckworth (drums).
 Several other stand-ins performed with the band, most notably Dr. Kelly E. Hejtmancik Sr. (bass guitar) of Galveston TX during the band's Galveston filming of "Little Girl".

-In the beginning stages of the band's existence, the group was influenced by R&B music, specifically the early musical styles of The Rolling Stones and The Beatles.
+In the beginning stages of the band's existence, the group was influenced by R&B music, specifically the early musical styles of the Rolling Stones and the Beatles.
 After the group won a Bay Area "Battle of the Bands" against 100 other competing bands, the Syndicate of Sound earned a recording contract with Del-Fi Records.
-The band released a single, "Prepare For Love", which received local airplay, but ultimately failed to make an impact.
+The band released the single "Prepare for Love", which received local airplay, but ultimately failed to make an impact.
 Though the record was unsuccessful, it established the band's sound, combining striking vocal harmonies and innovative psychedelic instrumentals.